Rail-first France

 Rural ambition

-Dordogne can be excellent, but it should be framed as car-led unless a specific base and transfer plan proves otherwise.
+Dordogne can be excellent, but treat it as car-led unless a specific base and return-transfer plan proves otherwise.

 IV

-Once the choice is clear, leave the country layer.
+Once the choice is clear, open the destination guide.

 V